MishaConway/ecto_shortcuts/README.md

 ## Default Preloads

-If you commonly have to preload the same associations, you can set a default set of preloads.
+You can set a default set of preloads.

 ```elixir
 defmodule MyApp.Users do